 You’ll need to master a few more skills to make the most of your experience.
 Here are our 7 top tips to help you.

 Yes, you’ve probably heard this one.
 At uni, you’re treated like an adult, but that means you’ll have to manage your time like one too.

 At first, it might be very tempting to look at all your free periods and see endless relaxation.
 But remember that you still have to study and complete your assignments.
 Not to mention other little jobs you may have to start doing solo – like laundry, cooking, cleaning and grocery shopping.
 If you don’t know how, now’s the time to learn.
 Ask someone to teach you before you move out and you’ll be right at home once you’re at uni.

 Now, we’re not saying you need to spend every waking hour working and studying – because that’s not what uni life’s about either.
 It’s about finding the right balance between work and play.
 Your physical and mental health are just as important as your grades, so make sure to enjoy some down-time.

 UQ is home to hundreds of clubs and societies catering to just about every interest imaginable.
 If you’re into it, there’s probably a club for it.
 Keen to debate whether the book or the movie was better?
 Check out the Sci-Fi and Fantasy Society.
-Want to be the very best, like no one ever was?
-Join the Pokemon Fan Club.
+Want to flex your macrame skills?
+Join the Handcraft and Art Club.